Professor Naomi Sykes

 Naomi’s work always seeks to demonstrate the value of Arts/Humanities-led research, particularly for communicating important, and often difficult, issues in a creative, palatable format.
 To this end, she collaborates closely with a range of non-academic organizations worldwide.

 Naomi was trained as an animal bones specialist and began her research career studying the Norman Conquest of Britain from a zooarchaeological perspective.
-She has subsequently expanded her temporal and geographical range and now undertakes research on global issues over the last 10,000 years.
+She subsequently expanded the temporal and geographical range of her research and now explores global human-animal-environment inteactions over the last 10,000 years.

 - Exploring the Easter E.g. – Shifting Baselines and Changing Perceptions of Cultural and Biological ‘Aliens’